Site icon Texas Travel Talk

 End of May through July

-Large blueberry farm with blackberry picking as well.
-Sells frozen blueberries later in the year and jams and jellies in their gift farm shop.
+A large blueberry farm with blackberry picking available as well.
+They sell frozen blueberries later in the year, as well as jams and jellies, in their gift shop.
 Echo Springs Blueberry Farm has picnic tables and restrooms.

 • Pecan Creek Strawberry Farm – Pilot Point